4 Walker - Our class teacher is called Mrs Walker and our teaching assistant is Mrs Woodhams.

 Year 4 poems

-This week year 4 have been writing poems based on Entering a castle by Brian Moses.
+Year 4 wrote poems based on Entering a castle by Brian Moses.

-We have collected vocabulary from the original poem and used thesuaruses to carefully select synonyms which we have used in our own poems.
+We collected vocabulary from the original poem and used thesuaruses to carefully select synonyms which we used in our own poems.
 We hope you enjoy reading them.

 Madison has added an audio file to her PowerPoint presentation, below.